Shubashkaran/UseCaseAssignment-Lowes/README.md

 A Python script to determine the similarities and estimate the distance from a specified country to its neighboring countries using data retrieved from the [https://restcountries.com/](https://restcountries.com/)

+Similaritity checks:
+- Sharing any of the Official Languages
+- Same Car driving side

 1. Install the below package before executing the code
 ```
   pip install requests